qinscode/SeekSpider/README.md

 `SeekspiderPipeline` is responsible for processing the items scraped by the spider.
 Once an item has been populated with data by the spider, it is passed to the pipeline, where it establishes a connection to the MySQL database via pymysql and inserts the data into the corresponding table.

+### settings
+I have intentionally slowed down the speed to avoid any ban.
+If you feel the spider is too slow, please try to increase `CONCURRENT_REQUESTS` and decrease `DOWNLOAD_DELAY`.

 ## Configuration

 Before running the spider, you will need to create a `settings_local.py` file in your project directory.
 This file should contain the configuration settings for your database connection.
 Here is a template for the `settings_local.py` file: